Budgeting for Beginners

 Doing a Budget Stops you Living Pay Check to Pay Check

-You can set your priorities and make sure that you are meeting your responsibilities such as paying off debts and paying your bills when they are due.
+By budgeting regularly and consistently, you can set your priorities and make sure you are meeting your responsibilities.
+Make sure you are paying off debts and paying your bills when they are due.
+Then you will totally avoid late fees and the stress of being overdrawn constantly.

 Budgeting Helps Save for Big Expenses

-You can also use a budget to effortlessly save for big expenses that you couldn’t manage out of your usual cash flow.
+You can also use a budget to effortlessly save for big expenses you couldn’t manage out of your usual cash flow.
+As a beginner, you probably just put these on your credit card.

 I believe doing a budget gives you back your financial dignity and helps you feel more empowered in regards to your money.

-Looking at budgeting as a way that helps you get what you want, instead of depriving you may help change your feelings about doing a budget.
+Looking at budgeting as a way to get what you want, instead of depriving you, may help change your feelings about doing a budget.

 Budgeting for Beginners